End of a 'secret' German military mission in Cameroon | DW | 17.07.2019

 The announcement that Germany has ended its military mission in Cameroon came as a surprise to many who were unaware of the presence of German soldiers in the conflict-torn African country.

 Besides Cameroon, Niger and Tunisia are two other African countries where Germany has military and police training missions not mandated by its parliament.
-According to the law, the government does not have to ask the Bundestag for approval to send military instructors to peaceful and democratic countries.
+Germany's defense ministry confirmed to DW that, according to the law, the government does not have to ask the Bundestag for approval to send military instructors to peaceful countries as long as the German military is not involved in any direct confrontation on the ground.
 Berlin also has no obligation to inform deputies about the particulars of these missions.

 Christoph Hoffmann, head of the parliamentary group for Central Africa and spokesperson for development issues for the liberal Free Democratic Party (FDP), has no problem per se with the procedure, even if it bypasses the elected deputies.
 After all, no one complains about German soldiers taking part in Canadian training operations.
 Also, helping other countries militarily makes good sense.
 "The mission in Cameroon started four years ago, at a time when there were great problems with Boko Haram in the north of Cameroon.
 And I think it is a humanitarian act to help Cameroon defend themselves against terrorists and terrorism," he told DW.
 But in the meantime the situation changed dramatically: "The German military mission [in Cameroon] should have ended two years ago, after the conflict between the Anglophone and the Francophone communities in the southwest turned violent," Hoffmann said.